mekanix/meka.rs/content/pages/resume.md

 #### Feb 2013 - Oct 2013

-Project for an aerospace company, including testing software and building packages for all inhouse projects
+Project for an aerospace company, including testing software and building packages for all in-house projects.

 - Jenkins
 - Redmine